johnheywardobrien/DC/zzresources.md

 # Quotes

-  controllers move data to a view and can pass data to a model
+  "Controllers move data to a view and can pass data to a model."
     - ccohoon

-  a model is a noun not a verb, it is a thing not an action
+  "A model is a noun not a verb, it is a thing not an action."
     - weaksauce

-  $global @@class_var @instance_var local_var_or_method
+  "$global @@class_var @instance_var local_var_or_method"
     - jhass

-  F the magic
+  "F the magic"
     - kredding

+  "There is more than one way to spank a monkey."
+    - shevy

 # Tips